michelleshull/project-naw/README.md

 - 🤖 Automated scraping of the official US Constitution site
 - 📂 Structured JSON output for programmatic use
 - 📄 Markdown output for easy human review
-- 🛡 Baseline tracking — committed snapshots of each document
+- 🛡 Baseline tracking: committed snapshots of each document
-- 🔍 Patriotic Diff™ — granular change detection at section/paragraph level
+- 🔍 Patriotic Diff™: granular change detection at section/paragraph level
-- ⚙️ CI/CD friendly — fail builds if text changes unexpectedly
+- ⚙️ CI/CD friendly: fail builds if text changes unexpectedly
-- 🧩 Config-driven — easy to expand or repoint to other sources
+- 🧩 Config-driven: easy to expand or repoint to other sources

 ---